Demon-Shen/paging-helper/README.md

 ## Introduce

 ```
 In most case, We have lots of variable with paging.
 It is a util for you to manage your paging.
-Just for code clear!
+Just for have a clear mind!
 ```